Whiteknight/Acquaintance/README.md

     });

 The type of payload object along with the name (`"test event"` in the above example) define a channel.
-A channel may contain any number of subscribers, and may be published to by any number of publishers.
+A channel may contain zero or more subscribers, and may be published to by any number of publishers.

-The Pub/Sub pattern is very similar to the `event` / `EventHandler` functionality built-in to C#, but unlike `event` you don't need an explicit reference to the publisher in order to subscribe to it.
-Using Acquaintance, you can subscribe to a channel where there are no publishers at all, and create those publishers later as needed (Or, conversely, publish to a channel with no subscribers).
+The Pub/Sub pattern is very similar to the `event` / `EventHandler` functionality built-in to C#, but unlike `event` Acquaintance pub/sub does not require explicit references nor does it enforce order of initialization.

-Pub/Sub is used in cases where you need to alert many disconnected parts of your application about an event, but don't need any responses in return.

 ## Request/Response

 Request/Response is a pattern where a client sends a request to zero or one listeners, and receives back zero or one response in return.
+It is used in cases where you need to serialize access to a single resource which is not thread-safe (DB, File System, Socket, etc), or when you need to send a Remote Procedure Call (RPC) to a component which may not be known at initialization time.

     // Setup a Listener
+    messageBus.Listen<MyRequest, MyResponse>(l => l
+        .WithChannelName("test")
-    messageBus.Listen<MyRequest, MyResponse>("test", req => new MyResponse {
+        .InvokeFunction(req => new MyResponse {
             Message = "Hello " + req.Message"
-    });
+        }));

     // Send a request
     var response = messageBus.Request<MyRequest, MyResponse>("test", new MyRequest {
         Message = "World"
     });
-    Console.WriteLine(response);
+    Console.WriteLine(response.Message);

 The types of Request, Response and the name (`"test"` in the example above) define the req/res channel.

-Request/Response is used in cases where you need to serialize access to a single resource (DB, Search Engine, Socket, File, etc).
+Acquaintance allows a Request/Response channel to only have zero or one Listener.
+Any attempt to add an additional Listener to an existing channel will throw an Exception.
+Every Request will generate either one response or a default value.

 ### Eavesdropping